XpressAI/xircuits.io/docs/main/index.md

 Having trouble?
 We’d like to help!

 - Try the [FAQ](faq) – it’s got answers to many common questions.
-- See if your issue has found and solved before in the [Github Issues](https://github.com/XpressAI/xircuits/issues) page.
+- See if your issue has been found and solved before in the [Github Issues](https://github.com/XpressAI/xircuits/issues) page.
 - Need direct support?
 You can always visit our [Discord](https://discord.com/invite/vgEg2ZtxCw).